All Episodes

 He went to jail a year.

-And, you know, this guy, I mean, it's so easy, I guess, to sit in the comfort of our of our homes or churches or workplaces or parks and just sit there, yeah.
+And, you know, this guy, I mean, it's so easy, I guess, to sit in the comfort of our homes or churches or workplaces or parks and just sit there.

-But, you know, it turns out that you know he had a witness that said that this particular Al Qaeda terrorist tried to get his gun and he had to defend himself.
+But, you know, it turns out that he had a witness that said that this particular al-Qaeda terrorist tried to get his gun and he had to defend himself.

 I don't know why.

-And how anyone can do that, how we would ever treat an American soldier whose life is on the line for us that way and not give him every every due process and every due consideration.
+And how anyone can do that, how we would ever treat an American soldier whose life is on the line for us that way and not give him every due process and every due consideration, you know, it shocks the conscience.

-You know, it shocks the conscience, and they ended up throwing this guy wasting five years of his life.
+And they ended up throwing this guy, wasting five years of his life.

 I totally agree.

-Who who ran this goat rodeo that that put him in jail?
+Who ran this COAT rodeo that put him in jail?

-And they if they ignored facts and did this to this soldier, uh, time to have a little chat at the end find out and make them accountable.
+And if they ignored facts and did this to this soldier, time to have a little chat if they did find out and make them accountable.

 I mean, it's pretty outrageous.

-There's this uh project that's run by famed attorney from the OJ case, Barry Sheck.
+There's this project that's run by famed attorney from the OJ case, Barry Scheck.

 It's called the Innocence Project.